Browse by Medical Category

 The Massachusetts General Hospital

-The MGH, founded in 1811, is Harvard Medical School's original teaching hospital.
+The Massachusetts General Hospital, founded in 1811, is Harvard Medical School's original teaching hospital.
 Affiliated hospitals in the Partners HealthCare System include the Brigham and Women's Hospital, Dana Faber Cancer Institute, North Shore Medical Center, and several community hospitals.
-In addition to the MGH itself, the MGH Pathology Department staff provides pathology services for the Massachusetts Eye and Ear Infirmary, Cambridge Hospital, Shriner's Hospital for Children, Spaulding Rehabilitation Hospital, and Harvard and MIT Health Services.
+Find information on the Hospital Overview page.

 The Pathology Service

-Anatomic Pathology uses the Impac PowerPath computer system for specimen and data management.
+Anatomic Pathology uses the IMPAC PowerPath computer system for specimen and data management.
 The Clinical Laboratories use the Misys system.
-All anatomic and clinical laboratory results are available on the Clinical Application Suite (CAS) of MGH/Partners.Each resident has a personal computer at his/her desk.
+All anatomic and clinical laboratory results are available on the MGH/Partners’ Clinical Application Suite (CAS).Each resident has a personal computer at his/her desk.
 An additional twenty-five computers are available for the use of the residents.
-All are equipped to access PowerPath and CAS and have Internet access.
+All computers are equipped to access PowerPath.
 BRS Colleague, Medline, and other clinical and research information search tools are also available on these computers.

 Photography and Text Slide Preparation

-The Photography Unit in the Pathology Department takes gross photographs and photomicrographs, both film and digital.The Unit prepares projection slides for conferences and lectures, and also prints posters.
-The photographers teach residents these skills and are available for consultation.
+The Photography Unit in the Pathology Department takeboth gross photographs and photomicrographs.The Unit prepares projection slides and posters for conferences and lectures.
+In addition, the photographers teach residents these skills and are available for consultation.
 Residents are encouraged to photograph interesting specimens and are given copies for their own collections.